 01. Avoid pomposity

-You should include a style guide with completed design work.
-That's a given.
-But if you're up against a tight deadline and not able to create one with lots of bells and whistles (and examples), be sure to include the most pertinent and helpful information about the brand or piece of work you're created in the time you do have.
+Obviously we'd all love to spend time and energy crafting the perfect design style guide for each project.
+But in the real world, that's not always possible.
+If you're up against a tight deadline and not able to create a style guide with lots of bells and whistles (and examples), be sure to include the most pertinent and helpful information about the brand or piece of work you're created in the time you do have.

 Start off with: